Singh087/CIS216-W01-Amtoj-Singh/README.md

 Session 4 – Validation: I validated inputs (types, ranges, simple patterns, and cross-references) and used try/except so bad data didn’t crash the app.
 I also checked date consistency and kept good/bad records separate, which made the program feel more real and reliable.

+Session 5 – Unit Testing, I split BMI logic into small functions and wrote unit tests using Python’s built in unittest.
+Tests cover normal cases, edge cases, and invalid inputs writing tests helped me design cleaner functions and catch mistakes early, which I’ll use in future projects and job tasks.